anerv/bikedna_analysis/results_interpretation.md

 # Results & interpretation

+## Feature matching & Density differences

+- no clear pattern in diff and length of matched features - some tendency to have more matched features where diff is small
+- clear tendency that the higher the differences are (negative values) the more unmatched osm features there are
+- opposite pattern for reference data - and a little less clear cut
+- outliers with high unmatched values around 0 edge dens diff -> clear indication of why FM matters
+- outliers with a lot of unmatched ref despite more OSM data (minus dens, high umatched) - also shows diff features
+- outliers with high pos diff and high pos unmatched ref - OSM is missing

+***

 ## Differences aggregated on the municipal level

 TLDR: There are some trends - but also exceptions.
 We cannot say that OSM is *always* more extensive or with how much OSM will be more complete/extensive, but: